acloudstack/aws-labs/dr/README.md

 ### 2. DR - Keywords

 - **Disaster Recovery vs Backup**
+- Backup refers to the process of creating a copy of the data that can be restored in the event of an emergency.
+- Disaster recovery, on the other hand, is all about keeping critical business workloads running following the disaster.
+---
 - **RPO vs RTO**
   - RPO stands for Recovery Point Objective
     - The point in time in the past to which you will recover.